openscm/openscm/docs/usage.rst

-For example, the parameter for industrial carbon emissions belongs to the parameter for carbon emissions, which in turn belongs to the root parameter emission.
+For example, the parameter for industrial carbon emissions belongs to the parameter for carbon emissions, which in turn belongs to the root parameter for emissions.
 Thus, it is identified by

     ``Emissions`` -> ``CO2`` -> ``Industrial``.